Bitcoin-ABC/bitcoin-abc/README.md

 Goals of Freecash.
 ---------------------

 Concentratio: focus on the peer to peer electronic cash.
 Inheritance: based on the underlying framework of Bitcoin.
 Evolution: continuous improvement for new issues.
 Participance: lower the threshold and provide incentives.
 Efficiency: improve the efficiency of evolution and decision making.
 Freedom: achieve free collaboration and competition.

 Features of Freecash.
 --------------------

 SCHNORR signature,
 POW consensus,
 SHA256,
 1-min confirmation,
 Reorgs protection,
 Dynamic difficulty adjustment,
 Inner goverance funds,
 Annual decline in issuance,
-1 billion total issuance,
+1 billion total issuance.

 License
 -------